Harishwarrior/jio_lite/README.md

 # JBalance

-An unofficial version app to check jio balance.
+An unofficial app to check jio balance.

 ## Features